adras/Zero-K-MapEditing/Heightmap-Editor.md

 It seems like WPF rendering performance is not sufficient for bigger heightmaps.
 4x4 maps are fine, but 12x16 is also problematic.
 Check out other rendering engines see: https://www.reddit.com/r/csharp/comments/k4tqjy/3d_rendering_engineframework_for_games/

+## Tech-Investigation results
+### Silk.NET
+25.01.2021 Doesnt't support a WPF control which is a requirement to embed it into the existing application.
+Would require a complete rebuilt of the UI, facing possible issues with not existing controls, e.g. configurable/bindable listviews etc